gcabtav/Ultrasonic-Radar-MSP430/README.md

 ## Conclusion

-Summarize the project's success, the knowledge gained, and the skills developed throughout the development of the ultrasonic radar system.
+Summary of the project's success, the knowledge gained, and the skills developed throughout the development of the ultrasonic radar system.

 ## References